Triple Layer Keto Coconut Cake Recipe

 Why do I use stevia glycerite in this recipe while using swerve?

 Swerve is powdered erythritol and the stevia glycerite drops work WITH this sweetener well, combatting the cooling effect of swerve.
 Stevia glycerite is different from liquid stevia, less bitter.
+It is an option only.

 What is the carb content of this triple layer cake?